 Bid = Max.
 CPC = Avg.
 Order Value x Conversion Rate x ACOS Target

 Even so, this calculation is just a base for such a vital decision.
 When it’s clear which bid is convenient for the campaign, advertisers will feel more ensured about their strategy choice.

 What is ‘Adjust Bid by Placement’?

-Besides bidding strategies Amazon provides, in 2020 was also launched another functional option — ‘Adjust Bids by Placement‘.
-This tool is an opportunity to show ads in the certain places through bidding more for those placements.
+Besides Amazon bidding strategies the platform provided in 2020, there was also launched another functional option — ‘Adjust Bids by Placement‘.
+This tool is an opportunity to show ads in certain places through bidding more for those placements.
 The placement are divided into the following categories:

 - Product Pages

-Advertiser’s Amazon bids can be increased up to 900% for placements ‘Top of Search’ and ‘Product Pages.’
+Advertiser’s Amazon bid can be increased up to 900% for placements ‘Top of Search’ and ‘Product Pages.’

 The use of the tool can help sellers’ bids become more competitive.
 Based on the Placement Report, advertisers will be able to determine where exactly their ad performance is the most successful and, actually, which placement is worth “fighting” for it, or, literally, their investments.

 Why Is ‘Adjust Bids by Placement’ Important?

 ‘Adjust Bids by Placement,’ and Amazon bidding strategies work together.
 While adjusting bids by placements and selecting a specific method, sellers also need to monitor bids’ modifications to avoid overspending where it’s unnecessary.